MichaelHopf/CarND-Advanced-Lane-Lines/README.md

 In the first frame, I used the sliding window technique given in the lecture.
 Then, I fitted a second order poylnomial to the lane lines.

 For the following frames, I fitted a second order polynomial through the feature map pixels that were close to the previous fitted line.
-Therefore I constructed two 'safe lines' for each lane and only considered the area inbetween them (see picture below).
+Therefore I constructed two 'safe lines' for each lane and only considered the area between them (see picture below).
 Also, I averaged the parameters of the polynomial to obtain smoother results.

 If the feature map did not work well, it did not apply any changes to the previous parameters.